Researchers at Harvard University have created a 3D-printing pen capable of making metallic objects seemingly out of nowhere.

 But there was one topic that seemed to stimulate more debate than any other, and unsurprisingly this was based around the use and effect of technology, referred to potentially as “the next industrial revolution”.
 However, it was not the typical topic of the use of the Internet in delivering international growth, although Nick Robinson did demonstrate how ASOS is becoming an international ecommerce superstar.
 Nor was it surprising that Britain continues to lead the way in e-commerce, nor that mobile payments are already upon us.
 And we are of course already conscious of the need for store-based retailers to provide higher levels of service to customers in order to compensate for a 10% cost disadvantage over pure online retailers as highlighted by Sebastian James, the recently appointed CEO of Dixons.

 So what did grab the attention of some of the finest minds in world retail?
-The final session of the day prior to Mr Cameron’s closing remarks was left to John Andrews from the UK’s industry association for e-retail.
+The final session of the day prior to Mr Cameron’s closing remarks was left to John Andrews (now Chair and CEO of IORMA – The Global Consumer Commerce Centre).
 The “big bazooka” was the topic of 3D printing, highlighting existing uses of the technology in industry (for example creating spare car parts) as well as the increasing affordability of 3D printers for the retail store and home environments.
 Instant digital distribution!
 Mass customisation is on its way!
 Soon, we as consumers are likely to be ‘printing’ at least some products that are tailored specifically to our individual requirements, from personalised chocolate bars to high heeled shoes.
 When asked how significant 3D printing could be to the retail industry, John Andrews commented: “Think of the Internet 20 years ago, no one had ever really heard of it”.
 And everyone knows how much the Internet has changed retail…